s-u-b-h-a-k-a-r/k8s-installation-centos/README.md

 `$ ./install.sh`

 ## ***Step 8***
-***Verify k8s-installation is success by executing below to commands to see all the nodes and pods.***
+***Verify k8s-installation is success by executing below two commands to see all the nodes and pods.***

 ***Unix Command!!!***